 - Paste the following code into the cell where you want to display the last modification time: =ModDate()

-Note: The last modification time that will be displayed on your Excel sheet is the file-level modification time, and not the row-level modification time.
-In addition, when you make an edit, it doesn’t update automatically.
+It doesn’t update automatically.
 You must close your file and reopen it to have the last update time.

 Display Created Time and Last Modified Time in RowShare

-Now, let’s investigate another solution, an online collaboration tool which integrates with Excel to enhance your working efficiency.
-With RowShare’s “Creation Date” and “Last Write Date” column types, you can always be informed on when an entry was created and track when it was updated.
-All you need to do is to simply follow these steps:- Create a table from a template or from a blank page.
+Now, let’s explore another solution: an online collaboration tool that integrates seamlessly with Excel to boost your efficiency.
+With RowShare’s “Creation Date” and “Last Write Date” column types, you can easily keep track of when an entry was created and when it was last updated.
+Simply follow these steps: